-19% of fees would decrease
+• 14% of fees would decrease

-The fees could be reviewed and adjusted during the year if new contracts are entered into or contractual service agreements such as from the state or other contractual partner like Quest are increased greater than these proposed fees.
-If new services are provided, then a CPT code will be assigned by the Health Information Management Coordinator and the fee will be assigned using the 75th percentile of using the 2020 OptumInsight customized fee analyzer or other methods per the attached Summary Grid of Fee Rationale.
-All fees are effective December 1, 2020, except for the flu fees, these new fees would be effective on July 1, 2021.
+The fees can be reviewed and adjusted during the year if new contracts are entered into or contractual service agreements, such as from the state or other contractual partner like LabCorp, are increased greater than these proposed fees.
+If new services are provided, then a CPT code will be assigned by the Health Information Management Coordinator and the fee will be assigned using the 75th percentile the 2021 OptumInsight customized fee analyzer or other methods per the attached Summary Grid of Fee Rationale.
+Due to the change in lab contracts with LabCorp. we updated the summary grid so all uninsured patients will not be charged a separate lab fee.
+All fees are effective December 1, 2021, except for the new flu fees which will be effective July 1, 2022.

-To approve the Medical, Dental and Behavioral Health fee schedule effective December 1, 2020 except for the flu codes to be effective July 1, 2021 and to use the methodology described in the attached Summary Grid of fee Rationale for assigning a fee to any CPT codes added during the next fiscal year not listed but required for billing purposes.
+To approve the Medical, Dental and Behavioral Health fee schedule effective December 1, 2021, with the exception of the flu fees to be effective July 1, 2022, and to use the methodology described in the attached Summary Grid of fee Rationale for assigning a fee to any CPT codes added during the next fiscal year that are not listed but required for billing purposes.